Gaurav-Shinde/springboot-microservices-sample-app/README.md

 Installations:
 - jdk 8
-- maven 1.8
+- maven 4
-- sts 4
+- STS 4

-Run all: registry, gateway, config-server, user-service, department-service, hystrix-dashboard - all in that order.
+Run all in STS: registry, gateway, config-server, user-service, department-service, hystrix-dashboard - all in that order.